rkaganda/minecraft_dreaming/README.md

 ### replace_world_file.py / copy_mca_to_container.ipynb
 - Creates a backup of region file in container, then inserts source region file into Minecraft docker container

-### replace_world_file.py / copy_mca_to_container.ipynb
-- Creates a backup of region file in container, then inserts source region file into Minecraft docker container

 ### reading_chunks.ipynb
 - Extracts Minecraft NBT chunk data from .mca files and plots the chunks as voxels, converts chunk to numpy array